ubc-library-rc/gis-spatial-stories/content/determining-output.md

 The following subpages break down different kinds of static and dynamic maps with examples....
 As you go, keep in mind the questions from Project Design

  > - Who is your audience?
 Who is your spatial story for?
 To whom should it be legible?

   > - How do you want your audience to interact/engage with your story?
 Will it be a stand-alone graphic or integrated somehow in a publication or website?

-> - Thinking back to your objectives, is the purpose of your story to provide contextual spatial reference, convey a narrative, or visualize spatial data?
+  > - Thinking back to your overarching project objectives, is the purpose of your story to provide contextual spatial reference, convey a narrative, or visualize the results of some analysis?

   > - Do you want your output to be a static map, or something more dynamic and interactive hosted on the web?

   > - It can be helpful in this stage to gather some examples that approximate your desired output.
 From where do you draw inspiration?

 There is usually more than one way to create a desired output, and the final step/page group, **Assembling Resources** will guide you through different software/tools once you've determined what your output will be.